jmzg93/koboldVR7Integration/README.md

 - Real-time robot status updates via WebSocket.
 - Start, pause, stop, and return-to-base commands.
 - Monitoring battery status, errors, and available commands.
-- Zone-specific and map-specific cleaning.
+- Zone-specific and map-specific cleaning (only show maps with name).

 ### 🚧 **Work in Progress**
-- ~~Features like **cleaning specific zones** and **cleaning entire maps** are currently under development and may not work as expected.~~ Zone-specific and map-specific cleaning now implemented!
 - As this is my first integration and my first time using Python, the code might not be the most efficient or well-structured.
 Your feedback and contributions are greatly appreciated!

 ## Features